-From the time of his ordination to the priesthood at 30 (he had been ordained deacon at 19) till his death, he was ever occupied with learning, writing and teaching.
+From the time of his ordination to the priesthood at 30—he had been ordained a deacon at 19—till his death, Bede was ever occupied with learning, writing, and teaching.
 Besides the many books that he copied, he composed 45 of his own, including 30 commentaries on books of the Bible.

 His Ecclesiastical History of the English People is commonly regarded as of decisive importance in the art and science of writing history.
 A unique era was coming to an end at the time of Bede’s death: It had fulfilled its purpose of preparing Western Christianity to assimilate the non-Roman barbarian North.
 Bede recognized the opening to a new day in the life of the Church even as it was happening.

-Though his History is the greatest legacy Bede has left us, his work in all the sciences (especially in Scripture) should not be overlooked.
-During his last Lent, he worked on a translation of the Gospel of Saint John into English, completing it the day he died.
+Though his History is the greatest legacy Bede has left us, his work in all the sciences, especially in Scripture, should not be overlooked.
+During his last Lent, Bede worked on a translation of the Gospel of Saint John into English, completing it the day he died.
 But of this work “to break the word to the poor and unlearned” nothing remains today.

 Saint Bede the Venerable is the Patron Saint of: